-The examples here are divided up by type of publication only for ease of reference.
-In IDEA publications references should be given in one single sequence.
-Where a publication is available online, give the full standard reference followed by the URL (in chevrons/ angled brackets) and date accessed (see also below).
+The examples here are ordered by type of publication for ease of reference.
+In International IDEA publications references should be given in one single sequence.
+Where a publication is available online, give the full standard reference followed by the URL or DOI.

-Monographs, edited books, reports and annuals
+Monographs, edited books and reports